-Home for a Home chooses to serve Guatemala because over 6 million people live in inadequate housing with dirt floors.
-Of these, almost a million live in huts with plastic or metal roofs and corn stalks for walls.
+Home for a Home chooses to serve Guatemala because over 1 million people live in inadequate housing with dirt floors.
+Of these, many live in huts with plastic or metal roofs and corn stalks for walls.
 When we visit villages, we find smiling people often in colorful traditional dress with children playing while fathers and older brothers are off working in nearby coffee and corn fields.
 Smoke curls up from wood fires under big pots holding delicious meals.
 The beauty of the people and their culture can mask the difficulties they face.

 Life in Guatemala has improved for millions since 1996 when the 36 year guerrilla civil war ended after killing 200,000 people.
 Over 80% of the dead were indigenous people living in rural areas.
 Though poverty is declining slightly, Guatemala is still the third poorest country by GDP in the Western Hemisphere after Haiti and Bolivia.
 The legacy of war and exclusion is difficult to leave behind, especially for indigenous people who make up 52% of the country’s 10 million people living on less than $3.10 USD per day.
 Guatemala has the 11th highest income inequality in the world, with the top 2% of the population controlling over 50% of the wealth and 50% of the land.